pablomaurer/Laramin/readme.md

 - [ ] Add Clientside Validation to all Forms / now only Login has it
 - [ ] Replace / route
 - [ ] Improve Language detection
+- [ ] Notification also when success not only on errors

 # Images